usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _I LAY DOWN MY LIFE FOR YOU_, by JPEGMAFIA
+- _We Live In A Society_, by Flume, JPEGMAFIA
 - _Only Dust Remains_, by Backxwash
 - _Obzen_, by Meshuggah
 - _Žaltys_, by Raphael Roginski